 Many state affiliates, including FSMTA, are actively involved in implementing this mandate from MTNA to assist music teachers in promoting health in music making.
 State conferences have frequently featured numerous workshops on health-related topics, and both district and local affiliates have been engaged in similar efforts.
 The formation of the FSMTA Wellness Committee marks a significant step forward in this progression.

-- September 7-10: FSMTA State Conference -Coral Gables “Back to the Biltmore …..
+- September 7-10 (To be rescheduled due to Hurricane Irma): FSMTA State Conference -Coral Gables “Back to the Biltmore …..
 A Musical Journey" - Wellness session to be presented by Gail Berenson: “The Art of Communication: Nurturing Resourceful and Spirited Students”

 - June 1-3, 2018: PAMA (Performing Arts Medicine Association) Southeast Regional Conference - Tampa, Florida: “Lifecycle of the Performing Artist”